giauyentran/tile_placer/README.md

 1. Acquire a tile placing gantry
 2. Acquire a Pi 4b + Ethernet cable + micro-usb
 3. Install klipper and fluidd onto pi using their tutorials
-4. Install all of our software dependencies
+4. Install Python 10
+5. Install an IDE like Pycharm or VSCode
+6. Install numpy and PIL (Python Image Library) for Python 10
-5. Clone this repo
+7. Clone this repo
-6. Change the image file paths in our generate_g_code.py to your local paths
+8. Change the image file paths in our generate_g_code.py to your local paths
-7. Run the Python scripts
+9. Run the Python scripts
-8. Upload the text file to fluidd
+10. Upload the text file to fluidd
-9. Run it with the print command
+11. Run it with the print command

 ## Additional information
 The FSM digram contains useful information about Pi setup, which is copied here: